rockstarartist/splunkoperator/README.md

 Install Operator
 ============================
-kubectl config set-context --current --namespace=<NAMESPACE>
-kubectl apply -f splunk-operator.yaml
+kubectl config set-context --current --namespace=splunk kubectl apply -f splunk-operator.yaml

 After starting the operator, you should see a single pod running within your namespace: